Politikker

 Tax risk management

-The risk assessment and management of tax risks are carried out both at Foundation, subgroup and entity level.
-The Foundation mitigates significant risks to what it considers to be an acceptable level.
+Tax risk assessment and management are carried out at the Foundation, subgroup and entity level.
+Significant risks are mitigated to what is considered to be an acceptable level.

-Approved by the Board of Directors 12 March 2025
+Approved by the Foundation’s Board of Directors on 26 March 2026.

 Findes kun på engelsk: